 For students qualifying for need-based aid, Kenyon will meet 100 percent of demonstrated financial need for all four years as determined by the CSS/PROFILE.
 Most students who qualify for aid are offered optional loans, but Kenyon keeps the limits within reason.
 Additionally, Kenyon does not "gap" students.
 For these reasons, Kenyon's aid packages are among the most generous students receive.

 The average annual fees and charges for a student attending Kenyon in 2013-14 total approximately $56,810.
 This total includes tuition ($43,900), room ($4,870) and board ($6,300), and student fees ($1,740).
 Because all Kenyon students live on campus, room and board are not optional expenses.
 There are variables that can alter the cost of going to Kenyon, such as different room charges for other housing options.
 More about fees and charges.

 We offer several types of need-based financial aid to students in the form of grants, student loans, on-campus employment and other loan options for families.
 We also offer merit scholarships that are not based on need.
 Merit-based scholarships are administered by the admissions office and are awarded on a competitive basis independently of the need-based financial aid process.

 Kenyon's Net Price Calculator offers assistance to families seeking an estimate of their need-based financial award.
 Although the Net Price Calculator is a helpful tool in planning for the cost of college, it is only an estimate and does not factor in merit aid awards.

-Students in the U.S., Canada, and Mexico: Families must submit a CSS/PROFILE (Kenyon code 1370) and Free Application for Federal Student Aid (FAFSA: Kenyon code 003065) by the deadlines.
+Students in the U.S., Canada, and Mexico: Families must submit a CSS/PROFILE (Kenyon code 1370), to be considered for institutional or Kenyon College need based financial aid and the Free Application for Federal Student Aid (FAFSA: Kenyon code 003065), to be considered for federal need based financial aid by the deadlines.
 More about applying for financial aid.